-The City of Bowling Green’s Water Distribution Division will begin the process of flushing fire hydrants within the 4th Ward – followed by Ward 1, Ward 2, and then Ward 3.
-This work will begin this week and will be on-going for several weeks occurring daily, Monday – Friday, between the hours of 7:30 am and 3:30 pm.
+The Water Distribution Division will begin the process of flushing and testing fire hydrants on Wednesday, September 23.
+Crews will begin by flushing the transmission mains and then will move into the 4th Ward.
+Once complete in the 4th Ward, they will move on to Ward 1, followed by Ward 2, and then Ward 3.
+This work will be on-going for several weeks occurring daily, Monday – Friday, between the hours of 7:30 am and 3:30 pm.

 During the program, water consumers may experience rusty or discolored water.
 This condition is temporary with water quality returning to normal as flushing is completed.
 Customers are encouraged to check their cold water supply prior to using the water.
-If discoloration is discovered, customers should flush their cold water line ONLY for a short period until the discoloration clears.
+If discoloration is discovered, customers should flush their cold water line only for a short period of time until the discoloration clears.

 Although the discolored water is not harmful to drink, it may stain light-colored clothes laundered in it.
 For this reason, consumers are advised to monitor the cold water for discoloration.
 Residents experiencing problems may pick up laundry rust remover from the municipal water distribution office at 324 North Maple Street from 7:30 am to 3:30 pm weekdays.